Smartling/SmartlingHelp/_v2endpoints/strings/get-source-strings.md

     description_markdown:
 ---

 Returns source strings from Smartling.
 You can get strings by specifying a file you want strings for, or you can specify individual strings by hashcode.

+> If you do not specify at least one of these parameters (`hashcodes` or `fileUri`) no results will be returned.